im-in-space/migration-progress/README.md

 - [ ] Change DNS
 - [ ] Transfert and restore of the DB
 - [ ] Transfert of possible remaining attachments
-- [ ] First start of Mastodon on the new server
+- [ ] First start of Pleroma on the new server